joenapper/drinking-hub/README.md

         as they compliment each other and radiate cleanliness and simplicity.
 The psychological effects that the colour scheme has on the user is instant and can dictate whether the user will continue to browse the site or leave, thus making it a vital asset.
             - [#F4F4F4](https://www.colorhexa.com/f4f4f4) (off-White): The off-white was used for the background color of the website.
-This is because, as opposed to black, white is a reflective colour which in recent studies has been shown to create better user experience.
-This is due to sub-conscious response where, as a user, we are less likely to click on white space and accidently end up on a different page.
+This is because, as opposed to black, white is a reflective colour which in recent studies has been shown to create a better user experience.
+This is due to a sub-conscious response where, as a user, we are less likely to click on white space and accidentally end up on a different page.
-            - [#2474D2](https://www.colorhexa.com/2474d2) (Strong Blue): The strong blue color was used for all the titles, subtitles and most buttons.
+            - [#2474D2](https://www.colorhexa.com/2474d2) (Strong Blue): The strong blue color was used for all the titles, subtitles, and most buttons.
-            These contrasts really well against off-white background and stand out to the user, therefor increasing user interactions and making links and other interactive features harder to miss.
+            These contrast really well against off-white background and stand out to the user, therefor increasing user interactions and making links and other interactive features harder to miss.
         To conclude, the color scheme is implemented to create a professional, elegant looking site with great visual representations - contrasting typography and striking imagery.

     - #### Layout
-        - Throughout the site I maintained a consistent layout through connecting pages and took advantage of multiple CSS classes to enforce the same design principle on other pages and reduce the amount of code needed.
-Doing this also made the source code cleaner, easier to read and will allow for easy maintainance (if and when is necessary).
+        - Throughout the site, I maintained a consistent layout through connecting pages and took advantage of multiple CSS classes to enforce the same design principle on other pages and reduce the amount of code needed.
+Doing this also made the source code cleaner, easier to read, and will allow for easy maintenance (if and when is necessary).
 To create my layout I used CCS grid and flexbox properties.
-            - [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout): Grid layout was used mainly on the landing page to equally position all the images which are labelled and link to a specific drink/recipe.
+            - [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout): Grid layout was used mainly on the landing page to equally position all the images which are  labeled and link to a specific drink/recipe.
 The use of this made easy work of perfectly lining up all the images whilst also maintaining some responsiveness.
-I could them simply target the grid layout for smaller screen sizes adjust the sizes to suit.
+I could then simply target the grid layout for smaller screen sizes and adjust them suit.
-            - [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox): Flexbox was used primarily for stagering sections where there is a lot of text.
-Breaking up sections by stagering images and text actually improves user readability and creates a better overall look.
+            - [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox): Flexbox was used primarily for staggering sections where there is a lot of text.
+Breaking up sections by staggering images and text actually improves user readability and creates a better overall look.
-        The use of these features allowed for great responsive design.
-Using the google developer tools I could keep checking how response each section was and keep working on each area untill I was happy.
+        The use of these features allowed for a great responsive design.
+Using the google developer tools I could keep checking how response each section was and keep working on each area until I was happy.
 I had also pre-planned a lot of the interactive features so that I knew how they would function on all screen sizes.
 For example, the navigation bar which collapses into a 'hamburger' menu on mobile and animates smoothly on open and close.

     - #### Typography
         - I used [Google Fonts](https://fonts.google.com/) to import the [Saira](https://fonts.google.com/specimen/Saira?query=saira) font which was set as the base font-family for the website.
 I decided to stick with the one font as I really liked the impact it had on the site.
-Saira, is a highly professional looking font and looks great in any size, color, case and symbol.
+Saira is a highly professional looking font and looks great in any size, color, case, and symbol.
 The font is available in 9 different weights from 'Thin' (100 weight) to 'Black' (900 weight).
         I took advantage of the font-weight property to help distinguish paragraphs from more important headers and titles.
 The font was imported from Google Fonts to the 'style.css' directory, where I could then easily implement it into my work.
-Although google is an extremely reliable external source, I added a fallback of sans-serif just in case, for whatever reason, the font doesnt get imported correctly.
+Although Google is an extremely reliable external source, I added a fallback of sans-serif just in case, for whatever reason, the font doesn't get imported correctly.

 ## Features